abunker97/ged/README.md

 ```
 ged <excelfilename>.xlsx
 ```
-This will generate a diff file called `<excelfilename>-diff.html` that will show the differences between the local file and the one on the default branch.
+This will generate a html file called `<excelfilename>-diff.html` that will show the differences between the local file and the one on the default branch.
 Open this diff.html file in a web browser and view the differences between the two excel files.